Easy Ways to Detect Air Leaks

 Outside your house

-- Inspect exterior corners, making sure the materials match up correctly and there are no gaps
+- Inspect exterior corners, making sure the edges match up correctly and there are no gaps

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Fort Lauderdale for a professional energy assessment at 954-736-4314.